kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-to-aws-cloudfront-using-ember-cli-deploy.md

 1. Click **Create Distribution**

 ### Add CloudFront custom error response

-**UPDATE (2/9/16):** This will handle requests for other routes within the Ember application [without using a hash-based redirect](https://hashrocket.com/blog/posts/ember-on-s3-with-cloudfront-bash-the-hash).

 1. Open the [AWS CloudFront Console](https://console.aws.amazon.com/cloudfront/)
 1. Click on the **[Distribution ID]**